Pitching Your Novel

 The course fee of £125 (inc VAT) per student is payable in full before the start of the course.
 Alumni of our selective three- or six-month Writing Your Novel courses and writers who have taken our six-week Edit & Pitch Your Novel course are eligible for a £25 discount.

 We will respond to entries throughout the application period.
-In your application, there is a space to let us know which date you would like to join (we are currently accepting applications to our 24 January and 28 February course dates).
+In your application, there is a space to let us know which date you would like to join (we are currently accepting applications to our 28 February course date).

 As places on this course are limited, we will be working to select 16 writers who have completed their novel manuscript and are nearing or at the point of submission to agents and have the potential to really benefit from this course.